Decypharr (Core Service)#

 none |

-Decypharr beta connects directly to NNTP providers (no Sabnzbd container needed).
+Decypharr 2.0+ can connect directly to NNTP providers (no Sabnzbd container needed).

 Configure Usenet inside the Decypharr UI or config.json.
 DUMB does not manage